Angel-ML/sona/docs/AutoML.md

   - Supported format: "PARAM_NAME|PARAM_TYPE|VALUE_TYPE|PARAM_RANGE", multiple hyper-parameters are separated by #.
   - Param type should be D or C (D means discrete, C means continuous)
   - value type should be float, double, int or long.
-  - For the format of param range, please refer to [documents of Angel-AutoML](https://github.com/Angel-ML/automl/blob/master/README.md).
+  - For the format of param range, please refer to [Angel-AutoML](https://github.com/Angel-ML/automl/blob/master/README.md).
   - Example: ml.learn.rate|C|double|0.1:1:100#ml.learn.decay|D|float|0,0.01,0.1

 ### The submit scripts
+The following is a submit script for tuning machine learning algorithms of Angel.
 ```bash
 #! /bin/bash
 source ./spark-on-angel-env.sh